lichen-community-systems/youme/docs/midi-events.md

 }
 ```

+In addition to the required `type` parameter (which in this case must be set to `program`), "program change"
+messages require the following parameters:

 | Parameter | Description                                  | Minimum | Maximum |
 |-----------|----------------------------------------------|---------|---------|
 | `channel` | The MIDI channel this message should affect. | 0       | 15      |